 Scarecrow | Cnr Victoria St & Kitchener St

 The chefs at urban farmers market/kitchen/florist hybrid Scarecrow cook with the same artisan seasonal produce you see on its shelves.
-They’ve transitioned to a new winter menu which features delicious soups as well as other warming dishes, but if you're popping in for brunch we recommend checking out their bagels, we're big fans of their Brekkie Bagel which features Damson plum jam and ricotta.
+If you're popping in for brunch we recommend checking out their bagels, we're big fans of their Brekkie Bagel which features Damson plum jam and ricotta.

 Soul | Lower Hobson Street, Customs Street West